 Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance drainage flow removed on a monthly basis minimum.
 The project site shall be designed with efficient irrigation and drainage to reduce pesticide use.
 Plants shall be selected based on size and situation to reduce maintenance and routine pruning.
 Integrated pest management information shall be provided to the building management.
-4.6-2c Infiltration systems shall be designed in accordance with the following procedures outlined in the California Storm Water Best Management Practice Handbooks to reduce runoff and restore natural flows to groundwater: - Applicant/PBD PBD Verify that infiltration systems are designed accordingly and that construction BMPs are implemented Biofilters and/or vegetative swale drainage systems will be installed at roof downspouts for all buildings on the project site, allowing sediments and particulates to filter and degrade biologically.
-Structural source controls, such as covers, impermeable surfaces, secondary containment facilities, runoff diversion berms, sediment, and grease traps in parking areas will be installed.
+4.6-2c Infiltration systems shall be designed in accordance with the following procedures outlined in the California Storm Water Best Management Practice Handbooks to reduce runoff and restore natural flows to groundwater: During Project design phase and during construction activities Applicant/PBD PBD Verify that infiltration systems are designed accordingly and Biofilters and/or vegetative swale drainage systems will be installed at roof downspouts for all buildings on the project site, allowing sediments and particulates to filter and degrade biologically. that construction BMPs are implemented Structural source controls, such as covers, impermeable surfaces, secondary containment facilities, runoff diversion berms, sediment, and grease traps in parking areas will be installed.
 Designated trash storage areas will be covered to protect bins from rainfall.
 4.6-3a Upon acceptance of the design concept, a maintenance agreement shall be developed between the County and the HOA or equivalent entity requiring the HOA or equivalent entity to complete and provide the documentation of annual inspection and cleaning of each of the 19 individual lot storm drainage systems.
 The inspection shall be performed during the dry season and shall include removal of all trash and obstructions from area drains, cleanouts, and catch basins.
 During Project operations PBD/HOA CDD/HOA Project design review/Project operations

-Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance 4.6-3b The 15-inch diameter stormwater drain pipe flowing at 2 percent that crosses Ascension Drive at Enchanted Way shall be replaced with a 21- inch diameter pipe.
-The 30-inch diameter stormwater drain pipe flowing at 1.3 percent shall be replaced with a 36-inch diameter pipe sloped at 2 percent.
-Stormwater drain pipe infrastructure improvements shall adhere to all applicable regulations and ordinances.
-During construction Applicant/PBD PBD Site inspection to verify compliance 4.7 H AZARDS AND HAZARDOUS MATERIALS - 4.7-1 The project applicant shall ensure through the enforcement of contractual obligations that all contractors transport, store, and handle construction-required hazardous materials in a manner consistent with relevant regulations and guidelines, including those recommended and enforced by the San Mateo County Planning and Building Department, Office of Environmental Health Services Division, and Office of Emergency Services.
+4.6-3b Mitigation Measure The 15-inch diameter stormwater drain pipe Timing/Frequency of Action During construction Responsible for Implementing Applicant/PBD Responsibility for Monitoring PBD Standards for Compliance Site inspection to Verification of Compliance 2 7 7 7 verify compliance 4.7 F 4./ HAZAKUS AND HAZAKDOUS MATEKIALS 4.7-1 The project applicant shall ensure through the enforcement of contractual obligations that all contractors transport, store, and handle construction-required hazardous materials in a manner consistent with relevant regulations and guidelines, including those recommended and enforced by the San Mateo County Planning and Building Department, Office of Environmental Health Services Division, and Office of Emergency Services.
 Recommendations may include, but are not limited to, transporting and storing materials in appropriate and approved containers, maintaining required clearances, and handling materials using approved protocols.
-During construction Applicant/PBD/ OEHSD/OES Applicant/PBD/ OEHSD/OES Site inspection to verify compliance with mitigation measures during construction 4.7-3a The applicant shall ensure through the enforcement of contractual obligations that the following measures are implemented by contractors during project construction: Staging areas, welding areas, or areas slated for development using spark-producing equipment shall be cleared of dried vegetation or other materials that could serve as fire fuel.
+During construction Applicant/PBD/ OEHSD/OES Applicant/PBD/ OEHSD/OES Site inspection to verify compliance with mitigation measures during construction 4.7-3a The applicant shall ensure through the enforcement of contractual obligations that the following measures are implemented by contractors during project construction: • Staging areas, welding areas, or areas slated for development using spark-producing equipment shall be cleared of dried vegetation or other materials that could serve as fire fuel.
 To the extent feasible, the contractor shall keep these areas clear of combustible materials in order to maintain a fire break.
-Any construction equipment that normally During construction PBD PBD Site inspection to verify compliance with mitigation measure during construction
+During construction BD PBD Site inspection to verify compliance with mitigation measure during construction